Live Block Creator Manual

 Option 2: Bluetooth Connection

-- Turn your Live Block on by pressing any button.
+- Turn your Live Block on by pressing the Mode and Sustain buttons simultaneously.

 - Open NOISE, press the Settings cog in the top-right corner of the NOISE app and select ‘Connect BLOCKS’.